What happened to Silicon Valley Bank UK?

 That plan is in place for all UK banks.
 It enabled us to act quickly when Silicon Valley Bank UK showed signs of difficulty.

 We’ve used our resolution authority just two other times.
-In 2011 with Southsea Mortgage and Investment Company Limited and in 2009 with Dunfermline Building Society.
+In 2011, with Southsea Mortgage and Investment Company Limited and in 2009 with Dunfermline Building Society.

 Why did SVBUK fail?

-Are other UK banks likely to fail?
+Are other banks in the UK likely to fail?

-It’s our job to make sure banks in the UK have enough financial resources kept aside, in case they ever need to use them.
+It is our job to make sure banks in the UK have enough financial resources kept aside, in case they ever need to use them.

 Most read